imanghafoori1/laravel-heyman/README.md

 So now we can use this gate to authorize and stop the user in various moments of the application life cycle, including:
 - 1- Right after a Route is Matched
-- 2- Right before a blade file is going to be created.
+- 2- Right before a blade file is going to be rendered.
 For example by calling: `view('myViewFile');`
 - 3- Right before an eloquent model is going to be `read` or `created` or `updated` or `deleted`
 - 4- When any custom event is fired by calling `event('myEvent');`